 Look at Google’s suggestions

 Don’t get caught in the traffic trap.
-As an example, let’s say you are the P & R department for Chicago.
-You see this as one of the keyword ideas: parks and recreation and it is searched 135,000 times in the United States per month.
-This is enticing, but not a good keyword for you!
-First, it’s not too relevant because you are only trying to attract people from Chicago and visiting Chicago.
+As an example, let’s say you are the parks and rec department for Chicago.
+You see “parks and recreation” as one of the keyword ideas and find it is searched 135,000 times in the United States per month.
+This may seem enticing, but it’s not a good keyword for you!
+First, it’s not that relevant because you are only trying to attract people from Chicago and those visiting Chicago.
 Second, most of the people conducting that search are looking for the TV show.
-And third, it’s not realistic to think that your website will be able to jump NCB, Wikipedia, Hulu, IMDB, and the NRPA in the rankings.
+And third, it’s not realistic to think that your website will be able to jump NBC, the Peacock app, Wikipedia, Hulu, IMDB and the NRPA in the rankings.
 So throw that one out!